emersonmellado/nodebcjan6_2020/css.md

 }
 ```

-* By default if we add a image bettwen text it's going to look like this:
+* By default if we add a image between text it's going to look like this:

 ![Float](./resources/css/layout/float1.png)